adhamahmed/CS-Architecture-3/Troubleshooting.md

 > This is a screenshot of the Task Manager, showing 100% of disk usage under Windows 10.
 WHat can the cause be, and can it be found

+### Scenario 4: You have just installed a new hardware or software, but it is working incorrectly

+### Scenario 5: The user did something, and the browser's homepage suddenly changed